When Are Taxes Due for 2021? Tax Year Dates You Need To Know

 When Are Taxes Due?

-For most taxpayers, the main income tax return deadline for 2020 tax returns is April 15, 2021 — aka IRS Tax Day 2021.
-You can file any time from now until April 15 (or April 17, if you live in Maine or Massachusetts).
+For most taxpayers, the main income tax return deadline for 2020 tax returns is May 17, 2021 — aka IRS Tax Day 2021.
+The deadline has been pushed from April 15 this year, but this does not change things for state taxes — deadlines for those typically also fall on April 15, but you should check with your state to confirm.

 The deadlines differ for individuals versus businesses, and it depends in part on whether you use a calendar year or a fiscal year.
 If you’ve already missed a deadline, file and pay your taxes as soon as possible to stop additional interest and penalties from accruing.